8-K Filings Explained: The Early Warning System for Investors

 | 4.02 – Non-reliance on financial statements | Company is effectively saying "previous numbers were wrong." |

-There are also Items 7.01 (Reg FD disclosures) and 8.01 (catch‑all “other events”), which companies use when something important doesn’t fit neatly into another category.
+There are also Items 7.01 (Reg FD disclosures) and 8.01 (catch-all "other events").
+Companies use these when something important doesn't fit neatly into another category.

-Not all 8‑Ks are created equal.
+Not all 8-Ks matter equally.
 Some are routine housekeeping.
-Others are “stop what you’re doing and read this now.”
+Others make me stop what I'm doing.

 Earnings Releases – Item 2.02